College basketball 2021-22: Whitworth, CCS, NIC women excited to get back on the court

 But the first-year player to keep an eye on is Ephrata’s Payton Hagy.

-Baker said the point guard is a quick floor general who sees the floor very well.
+Baker said the point guard is a quick floor general who sees passing lanes very well.
 She is still learning how the Cardinals want to play, but she is quickly acclimating.

 “She’s going to get quite a bit of minutes for us,” Baker said.